p-igor89/p-igor89/README.md

 ### Hi there 👋
+## I'm Peretiatko Ihor

+- 🤖 Test Automation Engineer
+- 📈 Performance Test Engineer
+- 🐞 QA Engineer

+My [Linkedin](https://www.linkedin.com/in/igorperetyatko/) can tell more about me

+I am enthusiastic about test automation and performance testing, and I have a particular affinity for tools like [Locust](https://locust.io/) and [Playwright](https://playwright.dev/python/)

 <!--
 **p-igor89/p-igor89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.